-After going through these set of metrics, assessment is done again (obviously with an enhanced set of questionnaires) after three months.
+After going through these sets of metrics, assessment is done again (obviously with an enhanced set of questionnaires) after three months.
 This could again fill the gaps and let the trainees know about themselves better, thus, influencing the effectiveness.

 The end level burns down to the Why part of the training.
-It actually captures the difference in participant’s behaviours before and after the program.
+It actually captures the difference in participant’s behaviors before and after the program.
 It includes outcomes that the organization has determined to be good for business and employees.

 Experts in the industry have often stressed the importance of tying training goals to business impact—specifically how training relates to Return on Investment and Return on Expectations.
 When developing L&D objectives, organizations probably will want to think regarding the business and performance outcomes your training program can impact.

 You can tie training objectives to lowered costs regarding employee turnover rates, fewer workplace accidents, and improved efficiencies.

 If you are doing sales training, you can track individual performance objectives before and after exercise.